 Scholarships are, without a doubt, the best way to pay for your college education.
-But they can be a lot of work, which puts some people off.
+But they can be a lot of work and daunting, which puts some people off.
 So what are your chances of winning a scholarship?
 Is it worth all the effort?

 The chances entirely depend on the type of scholarship you’re applying to.
 There are many elements to a scholarship that affect the odds of you winning, not all of which you can control.